zachdrummond/password-generator/README.md

 -Added if else statement to restrict user input
--Added prompt messages to ask the user for input -Created arrays with lowercase and uppercase letters, numbers, and special characters
+-Added prompt messages to ask the user for input -Created arrays with lowercase and uppercase letters, numbers, and special characters -Added if statement if the user cancels everything

 # 03 JavaScript: Password Generator